nknapp/baa-lexer/README.md

 }
 ```

-This will result in the following tokens:
+This will print in the following tokens:

 ```
 { type: 'A',  original: 'a', value: 'a', start: { line: 1, column: 0 }, end: { line: 1, column: 1 } }